havanagrawal/c2c2017/Session07/README.md

 ```
 for i from 0 until n:
-    for j from i until n-1:
+    for j from 0 until n-i:
         if a[j] > a[j + 1]:
             swap a[j] and a[j + 1]
 ```